This guide last updated: Fall 2017

 Our waiver was obtained by reaching out directly to the regional director for the FAA where the shoot was taking place about 6 months prior.
 There were concerns with all of the changes coming down the pipeline of what would and wouldn’t be allowed.
 Since this particular project, which was for a major studio, had a very key shot that they wanted and due to certain limitations a full size helicopter wasn’t an option.
 When we contacted the FAA, we expressed that we needed a very small window (about 6 hours) and that everyone we would be flying over would sign a release, would have proper medical crew present in case of an accident, and that we would have our heavy lift equipped with a parachute system.
 We even did a demonstration of the parachute system for a representative of the FAA.
 There were months of back and forth discussing everything, and we were very specific about what were doing, what steps we would (and did) take to operate as safely as possible.
 The biggest thing about getting any type of waiver (or authorization) is to just follow the steps, always operate with the highest concern for safety and always follow regulations.
 The best way we can show the FAA and everyone who is worried about commercial UAS operation is show that we can be good pilots that have a clean by the book operation.
 Be respectful of the government representatives that you work with and communicate with.
 Understand that if your waiver gets turned down, they probably have a good reason for turning it down.

-Requesting airspace authorization, on the other hand, means that you are asking to operate / fly in controlled airspace, or for drone pilots, Class B, C, D, or lateral E-at-surface:
+Requesting airspace authorization, on the other hand, means that you are asking to operate / fly in controlled airspace, or for drone pilots, Class B, C, D, or E:

 - Class B airspace is generally airspace from the surface to 10,000 feet mean-sea-level (MSL) surrounding the nation’s busiest airports in terms of airport operations or passenger enplanements.
 You can think of the “B” in Class B airspace as standing for “big city” airports.